Shareholders agreement: important points to consider

 Injection of debt

 Loan agreements usually restrict what a company may do (such as take on additional debt or sell the collateral against the loan).
 This can gives the lender considerable power.
 There are extra complications when the lender is a shareholder.
-A shareholders agreement should consider how rights will change on the introduction of large creditor.
+Your agreement should consider how rights will change on the introduction of large creditor.

 Loan or share subscription money may be offered by trading partners or even competitors.
 There is nothing wrong with such a deal in principle, but existing shareholders should look very carefully at what knowledge and power they might accidentally give to some other person.
 The pleasant, easy-going person with who you deal today might be replaced next year by someone not so friendly.
-A shareholders agreement may contain provisions linked to future trading with a shareholder or ownership of stock or other assets.
+Your agreement may contain provisions linked to future trading with a shareholder or ownership of stock or other assets.

 At some point, some members will want to sell their shares or wind up the company.
 Unfortunately, lack of knowledge of the future inhibits and restricts the arrangements you can make in advance!
 You can do just two things.